infinispan/Infinispan.Hotrod.Core/README.md

 - run `scripts/setup.sh` to download and setup the server;
 - run (in a different windows) `scripts/run-ispn.sh`.

-### In container
+### In a container

-- `cd demo-container`
-- `podman run -it --mount type=bind,src=$PWD/container-data,dst=/home/host-data quay.io/rigazilla/netcore-demo:1.0 /bin/bash -c "cd home/host-data && ./setup-run.sh"`

-Alternatively you can build the image using the provided `Dockerfile`
+An OCI image is available at `quay.io/rigazilla/netcore-demo:1.0`.
+Alternatively   you can build the image using the provided `Dockerfile`.

 ### The demo
 #### What does